Experiencing Interruptions?

 A darkly comic zom-rom-com about identity, anxiety and unexpected transformation, The Transition of Z follows Daz, a middle-aged programmer struggling with the post-pandemic return to office life and a deepening midlife crisis.
 As his sense of self begins to unravel, Daz arrives at an unexpected conclusion: life might finally make sense if he embraces his true identity as a zombie.

-Supported by his empathetic wife, Ab, Daz embarks on a bizarre, awkward and strangely heartfelt journey of self-discovery.
+With the reluctant support of his empathetic wife, Ab, Daz embarks on a bizarre, awkward and often hilarious journey of self-discovery.
 As his transformation gathers momentum, their marriage, routines and assumptions about normality are pushed into increasingly absurd territory — revealing that acceptance can be messy, funny and, ultimately, deeply human.

 • Darren & Abi Jasper